challeau/my-notes/resources/Python/eve+mongoengine.md

 }
 ```

-Data validation is based on the Cerberus validation system, therefore it is extensible: you can adapt it to your specific use case.
+Data validation is **based on the Cerberus validation system**, therefore it is extensible: you can adapt it to your specific use case.
 Say that your API can only accept odd numbers for a certain field value; you can extend the validation class to validate that.
 Or say you want to make sure that a VAT field actually matches your own country VAT algorithm; you can do that too.

-As a matter of fact, Eve's MongoDB data-layer itself extends Cerberus validation by implementing the unique schema field constraint.
+As a matter of fact, **Eve's MongoDB data-layer itself extends Cerberus validation** by implementing the unique **schema field** constraint.

-Both settings have a global scope and will apply to all endpoints.
-You can then enable or disable HTTP methods at individual endpoint level:

-#### 2.2.2 Updating
+### 3.2 - Updating

-##### Conditional Requests
+#### 3.2.1 - Conditional Requests

-Each resource representation provides information on the last time it was updated (`Last-Modified`), along with a hash value computed on the representation itself (`ETag`).
+**Each resource representation** provides information on the **last time it was updated** (`Last-Modified`), along with a **hash value** computed on the representation itself (`ETag`).

 These headers allow clients to perform conditional requests by using the `If-Modified-Since` header:

 ```commandline
 curl -H "If-Modified-Since: Wed, 05 Dec 2012 09:53:07 GMT" -i http://myapi.com/people/521d6840c437dc0002d1203c
 ```

 Or the `If-None-Match` header:

 ```commandline
 curl -H "If-None-Match: 1234567890123456789012345678901234567890" -i http://myapi.com/people/521d6840c437dc0002d1203c
 ```

-##### Data Integrity and Concurrency Control
+#### 3.2.2 - Data Integrity and Concurrency Control

-API responses include a ETag header which also allows for proper concurrency control.
-An ETag is a hash value representing the current state of the resource on the server.
-<br/> Concurrency control applies to all edition methods: PATCH (edit), PUT (replace), DELETE (delete).
+API responses include a `ETag` header which also **allows for proper concurrency control**.
+An `ETag` is a **hash value representing the current state** of the resource on the server.
+Concurrency control **applies to all edition methods**: PATCH (edit), PUT (replace), DELETE (delete).

-Consumers are not allowed to edit or delete a resource unless they provide an up-to-date ETag for the resource they are attempting to edit.
+Consumers are **not allowed to edit** or delete a resource **unless they provide an up-to-date `ETag`** for the resource they are attempting to edit.
 This prevents overwriting items with obsolete versions.

 When attempting one of these operations, you can get these responses:
 - `428 PRECONDITION REQUIRED`.
-Problem: you didn't provide an ETag.
+Problem: you didn't provide an `ETag`.
 - `412 PRECONDITION FAILED`.
-Problem: the ETag provided does not match the ETag computed on the representation of the item currently stored.
+Problem: the `ETag` provided does not match the `ETag` computed on the representation of the item currently stored.

-Upon success of a patch, the server returns the new ETag, and the `_updated` value is changed.
+Upon success of a patch, the server **returns the new `ETag`**, and the `_updated` value is changed.

-If your use case requires, you can opt to completely disable concurrency control.
-ETag match checks can be disabled by setting the `IF_MATCH` configuration variable to `False`.

-Alternatively, ETag match checks can be made optional by the client if `ENFORCE_IF_MATCH` is disabled.
+If your use case requires, you can opt to completely **disable concurrency control**. `ETag` match checks can be disabled by setting the `IF_MATCH` configuration variable to `False`.
+Alternatively, `ETag` match checks can be made optional by the client if `ENFORCE_IF_MATCH` is disabled.

-### 2.3 Rendering
+## 4 - Rendering

+Eve responses are **automatically rendered as JSON**.
+Inbound documents (for inserts and edits) are in JSON format.

-Eve responses are automatically rendered as JSON.
-To get the response in XML, imply set the request Accept header:
+To get the response in XML, simply set the request `Accept` header:

 ```commandline
 curl -H "Accept: application/xml" -i http://myapi.com
 ```

-Alternatively, you can edit the default renderers by changing `RENDERERS` value in the settings file:
+Alternatively, you can **edit the default renderers** by changing `RENDERERS` value in the settings file:

 ```python
 RENDERERS = [
     'eve.render.XMLRenderer',